 The race marked the first time no U.S. runner medaled in the 100-metre dash since 1976.
 U.S. sprinter Dennis Mitchell, who was the bronze medalist in 1992, placed fourth behind Boldon.

-2013 BIG BROTHERS, BIG SISTERS UNVEILING
+BIG BROTHERS, BIG SISTERS

 “The work of Big Brothers Big Sisters of Canada goes a long way to lend a helping hand and guidance where it’s needed most,” said then Conservative MP Steven Fletcher in 2013.
 “These volunteers change young lives every day and are beyond deserving of this recognition.”

 Today, Big Brothers Big Sisters of Canada provides mentoring programs to more than 1,000 Canadian communities through nearly 150 local agencies.
 Founded on one-to-one matching, the program finds men and women aged 18 and older to give their time to mentor to a child.

-“We are delighted to commemorate the important milestone of celebrating 100 years of mentoring in Canada with the launch of a special stamp,” said Bruce MacDonald, former president and CEO of Big Brothers Big Sisters of Canada.
+“We are delighted to commemorate the important milestone of celebrating 100 years of mentoring in Canada with the launch of a special stamp,” said Bruce MacDonald, then president and CEO of Big Brothers Big Sisters of Canada.
 “We thank Canada Post for the beautiful design, which we feel accurately reflects the value of mentoring in our communities.”

-“The commitment to our children from Big Brothers Big Sisters of Canada is incredible,” said Deepak Chopra, president and CEO of Canada Post.
+“The commitment to our children from Big Brothers Big Sisters of Canada is incredible,” said Deepak Chopra, then president and CEO of Canada Post.